Matt-Stre/Misc/To Do List/README.md

 This project involved creating a simple to do list.

-You can view the demonstration video to get an idea of how it works or follow the steps below to run it on your own computer.
+You can view the [project demonstration video](https://www.youtube.com/watch?v=0W6AUUagnMU&list=PLBlf9mIHOKqO5mws-3M7DXh0nsVOzxP9S) to get an idea of how it works or follow the steps below to run it on your own computer.

 ## Steps to Run